8 Best Homeowners Insurance Companies in Missouri of 2023

-- Lemonade: Best Homeowners Insurance for its Technology & Pricing
+- Lemonade: Best for its Technology & Pricing

-- State Farm: Best Homeowners Insurance for Necessary Optional Coverages
+- State Farm: Best for Necessary Optional Coverages

-- Farmers: Best Homeowners Insurance with Different Policy Options
+- Farmers: Best Insurance with Different Policy Options

 Lemonade: Best Homeowners Insurance for its Technology

-We love convenience, but we also love an insurance company that is charitable, which is rarely seen in other insurers.
+We love convenience, but we also love a charitable insurance company, which is rarely seen in other insurers.

-Lemonade’s Giveback program allows customers to donate to a charity that they like.
+Lemonade’s Giveback program allows customers to donate to a charity they like.

 Here’s how it works: